10 Things to Consider for Next Year’s Marketing Budget

-As the year comes to a close, now is the time to start planning for 2021.
+As the year comes to a close, now is the time to start planning for the future.
 We’re all eager to start fresh and make the most of the new year, but to do that it’s important to hit the ground running in January with a pre-established budget.

 Determining how much to spend and where to allocate certain marketing dollars is not an exact science.
 Because it’s unique to each company, there are many factors to consider in developing a budget that encompasses your entire strategy.